Fixer (Marvel Comics): Powers and abilities

+Equipment

-The second version of Fixer is an intuitive genius at the invention of weapons and other electrical and mechanical devices.
-He has designed numerous devices and paraphernalia for himself, including his body armor.
+The second Fixer has designed numerous devices and paraphernalia for himself, including his body armor.
 As for weaponry, he has used various devices including bombs, electronic jamming devices, guided missiles, sonic amplifiers, brain-wave scanners, and mind-control pods.
 He has also built anti-gravity discs which are affixed to his feet and allow flight at the speed of sound, as well as a special mask that contains a three-hour air supply and acts as an air pressure reduction valve, together with enabling flight at high velocity and high altitude.
-Fixer's Techno body can mentally control his robotic body which is capable of assuming virtually any form from blast cannons to pile-drivers to even the form of a space station.
-To take on larger shapes, Techno physically absorbed the mass of other mechanical materials nearby into himself.
-Techno's body also could morph into forms that appeared completely organic, as with his assumed guise of Thunderbolt machine-smith Ogre.